Tim Soudan

-Tim Soudan is the current Head Coach for Chrome Lacrosse Club of the Premier Lacrosse League.
-He joined the team after the conclusion of their 2019 season, replacing legendary coach Dom Starsia.
+Tim Soudan is the current head coach for the Denver Outlaws of the Premier Lacrosse League.
+He joined the team, known as Chrome Lacrosse Club at the time after the conclusion of their 2019 season, replacing legendary coach Dom Starsia.
 Soudan is a former National Lacrosse League (NLL) and Major League Lacrosse (MLL) player.
 Soudan was one year too early before the Olympic lacrosse team was formed, and was registered as a player but injured himself making him unable to play.
 Soudan also played in the NLL for the Boston Blazers (1991–1994) and the Rochester Knighthawks (1995–2005), and in the MLL for the Rochester Rattlers (2001–2003).
 Soudan coached the Rochester Rattlers from 2011 to 2017, earning coach of the year honors in 2014 and reaching the championship final in 2014 and 2015.

 Playing career

 Field lacrosse

 In college, he was second team All-American at the University of Massachusetts Amherst in 1989 and 1990.
 He scored 84 goals for the Minutemen, the program's career record for a midfielder.
 UMass was 41–14 over his four years, earning an NCAA tournament appearance each year.

 In 1994 and 1998, he played for Team USA and won the World Lacrosse Championship both years.